SenseNet/docs.sensenet.com/content/concepts/collaboration.md

 # Collaboration features

-In sensenet it is possible to make real-time editing together with your collaborators, thanks to Office Online Editing.
-Versioning feature is the management of changes to documents and other information stored in a file system or repository.
+In sensenet it is possible to make real-time editing together with your collaborators, thanks to **Office Online Editing**.  **Versioning** feature is the management of changes to documents and other information stored in a file system or repository.
-Using simple approval, contents needs to be sent for approval and can only be published when the review is finished and modification requests has been adapted.
+Using **simple approval**, contents needs to be sent for approval and can only be published when the review is finished and modification requests has been adapted.
-Created around the concept “everything is content”, in sensenet it is easy to share not only a single content (like a document) but a whole folder or a workspace with other users.
+Created around the concept “everything is content”, in sensenet it is easy to **share** not only a single content (like a document) but a whole folder or a workspace with other users.

 # What are the advantages?